Cycle complex over the projective line minus three points : toward multiple zeta values cycles: The cycle complex over

-In other word, a codimension $p$ face of $\square_{\K}^n$ is given by the equation $x_{i_k}=\ve_k$ for $k$ in $\{1, \ldots, p\}$ and $\ve_k$ in $\{0,\infty\}$ where $x_1, \ldots, x_n$ are the usual affine coordinates on $\p^1$. \end{defn} The permutation group $\Sn$ act on $\square_{\K}^n$ by permutation of the factor. \begin{rem}~ \begin{itemize} \item In some references as \cite{LevBHCG, LEVTMFG} for example, $\square_{\K}^n$ is defined to be the usual affine space $\A^n$ and the faces by setting various coordinates equal to $0$, or $1$.
-This make the correspondence with the ``usual'' cube more natural.
-However, the above presentation, which agree with \cite{BKMTM} or \cite{GanGonLev05}, makes some comparisons and some formulas ``nicer''.
-In particular, the relation between the construction in the setting $\square_{\K}^1=\p^1\sm \{1\}$ and the Chow group $\CH^1(X)_{\Q}$ is simpler. \item Let $\on{Cube}$ be the subcategory of the category of finite sets whom objects are $\ul{n}=\{0,1\}^n$ and morphisms are generated by forgetting a factor, inserting $0$ or $1$ and permutation of the factors ; these morphisms being subject to natural relations.
-Similarly to the usual description of a simplicial object, $\square_{\K}^{\bullet}$ is a functor from $\on{Cube}$ into the category of smooth ${\K}$-varieties and the various $\square_{\K}^n$ are geometric equivalents of $\ul n$. \end{itemize} \end{rem} Now, let $X$ be a smooth quasi-projective variety over ${\K}$. \begin{defn} Let $p$ and $n$ be non negative integers.
-Let $\Zc^p(X,n)$ be the free group generated closed irreducible sub-varieties of $X \times \square_{\K}^n$ of codimension $p$ which intersect all faces $X \times F$ properly (where $F$ is a face of $\square_{\K}^n$).
+In other word, a codimension $p$ face of $\square^n$ is given by the equation $u_{i_k}=\ve_k$ for $k$ in $\{1, \ldots, p\}$ and $\ve_k$ in $\{0,\infty\}$ where $u_1, \ldots, u_n$ are the usual affine coordinates on $\p^1$. \end{defn} The permutation group $\Sn$ acts on $\square^n$ by permutation of the factors. \begin{rem}~ \begin{itemize} \item In some references, \cite{LevBHCG, LEVTMFG} for example, $\square^n$ is defined to be the usual affine space $\A^n$, and the faces are obtained by setting various coordinates equal to $0$ or $1$.
+This makes the correspondence with the ``usual'' cube more natural.
+However, the above presentation, which agrees with \cite{BKMTM} or \cite{GanGonLev05}, makes some comparisons and some formulas ``nicer''.
+In particular, the relation between the construction in the setting $\square^1=\p^1\sm \{1\}$ and the Chow group $\CH^1(X)_{\Q}$ is simpler. \item Let $\textbf{Cube}$ be the subcategory of the category of finite sets whose objects are $\ul{n}=\{0,1\}^n$ and whose morphisms are generated by forgetting a factor, inserting $0$ or $1$, and permutation of the factors, these morphisms being subject to natural relations.
+Similarly to the usual description of a simplicial object, $\square^{\bullet}$ is a functor from $\textbf{Cube}$ into the category of smooth ${\Q}$-varieties, and the various $\square^n$ are geometric equivalents of $\ul n$. \end{itemize} \end{rem}

+Let $X$ be a smooth quasi-projective variety over ${\Q}$. \begin{defn} Let $p$ and $n$ be non negative integers.
+Let $\Zc^p(X,n)$ be the free group generated closed irreducible subvarieties of $X \times \square^n$ of codimension $p$ which intersect all faces $X \times F$ properly (where $F$ is a face of $\square^n$).
 That is: